Psycoy/MixEval/README.md

 * Improved markdown outputs and timing for the training
 * Fixed pip install for remote or CI Integration.

+### News

+[2024-09-23] Added `2024-08-11` version and support for additional system prompts when using API based models [2024-06-29] Supports `2024-06-01` version and local api to evaluate models with vLLM or TGI

 ## Getting started

 ```bash